 TABLE OF AUTHORITIES ii

 STATEMENT OF THE ISSUE.....
 1

 STATEMENT OF THE CASE.....
 1

 STATEMENT OF THE FACTS 2

 I. The offense 2

 II.
 Relevant procedural history 2

-SUMMARY OF THE ARGUMENT 4
+SUMMARY OF THE ARGUMENT 5

-STANDARDS OF REVIEW 5
+STANDARDS OF REVIEW 6

 ARGUMENT 6

 I. Alford has waived appellate review of his sentence 6

 A. Alford agreed to recommend the sentence that the district court ultimately imposed 6

-B. Alford failed to present a sufficient record for this Court to consider Alford's applied constitutional challenge.....
-7
+B. Alford waived his as-applied constitutional challenge by not sufficiently raising it to the district court 7

 II.
 Alford does not have standing to challenge the constitutionality of all mandatory minimum sentences for felony DUIs 10

 III.
 Because Mont.
 Code Ann. § 61-8-1008(1)(a)(i)'s mandatory sentence is proportional to the gravity of the offense-felony DUI-it is not facially unconstitutional under Montana's Cruel and Unusual Punishment Clause.....
 11

 IV.
 Alford's sentence is not unconstitutional under Montana's Cruel and Unusual Punishment Clause 17

 CONCLUSION.....
 19

 CERTIFICATE OF COMPLIANCE.....
 19